department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/2.0-redesign/README.md

 ---

 ## Go-to-market Strategy

-- *How are Veterans and others using this product going to know it exists?*
+*How are Veterans and others using this product going to know it exists?*

+- My VA already exists on VA.gov.
+However, as part of this redesign, we will be adding a link to My VA to the unauthenticated navigation to enhance discoverability.
+- Additionally, we will work with the VA comms team to figure out the right plan for notifying veterans of the newly redesigned page.
+- [Link to release plan when it's ready]

-- *What marketing, outreach, or communications are necessary for this product to be successful?*
+-*What marketing, outreach, or communications are necessary for this product to be successful?*

+- We will work with VA comms to figure this out.

 ## Target Launch Date
-- *What is your target launch date of your MVP/iteration?*
+*What is your target launch date of your MVP/iteration?*

+- We are targeting early June 2021 for our initial launch.

-- *What is your date for when you'll evaluate impact after launch?*
+*What is your date for when you'll evaluate impact after launch?*

+- There is no singular date for this.
+We will continually evaluate this feature post-launch.

+## Post-launch evaluation plan

+- TBD

 ---